 After pleas from the community, House Bill 1A restored partial funds to Polk State, allowing the College to maintain a physical presence in southeast Polk County.
 The Polk State JD Alexander Center has expanded education and economic opportunities for the approximate 1,100 students who utilize the campus.

-Enrollment has increased by 17 percent at the location since its opening.
+Enrollment has increased by 17 percent at the location since 2011.

 “Six months ago, we were on the verge of closing – we didn’t know what was going to take place,” Oguntola said while accepting the proclamation.
 “This proclamation shows the importance of Polk State College and the City of Lake Wales, and how we as a community can work together to make sure students and families in the city are educated continuously with the help of Polk State College.”